Build Quality & Durability7.0/10

 Planar magnetic drivers are known for producing well-balanced audio playback that’s extremely hard to reproduce using dynamic or other driver types.
 They do add a few more ounces to the overall wearing weight but the effect they have on your audio definitely makes it worth it.

 Due to the drivers that are almost twice as big as the HIFIMAN HE 400i – you get much more depth and a wider overall soundscape.
 The easy-going sound quality made possible by the 106 mm planar magnetic drivers makes these easily one of the best reference headphones in this price range.
 Read the section below to see more details on how they actually sound!

 Sonic Performance – How Do They Sound?

 Right away, you’ll notice that the sound profile here is fairly neutral across the board.
-They are easily able to handle a wide range of genres (although they do excel in genres with a low end emphasis).
-This isn’t to say that the bass response is overpowering in any way, but there is more noticeable depth and precision in the low end.
+They are easily able to handle a wide range of genres (although they do excel in genres with a low-end emphasis).
+This isn’t to say that the bass response is overpowering in any way, but there are more noticeable depth and precision in the low end.

 In the upper range, highs have fairly clean detail separation and there are no audible sibilance peaks.
 They are very nimble and remain well-balanced across a wide range of headphone testing tracks.